CEO in fraud case needs more than 7 days prison - court

 Peppel was accused of working with his chief financial officer to inflate results through sham transactions with a firm called Mercatum Ltd, and companies such as FedEx Corp (FDX.N) that were not implicated in wrongdoing.
 Prosecutors said he also sold $6.8 million of MCSi stock during this time.

-By the end of 2003, MCSi was bankrupt, and a reported 1,300 people had lost their jobs.
+By the end of 2003, MSCI was bankrupt, and a reported 1,300 people had lost their jobs.

 Citing the need to punish Peppel and deter others, the government asked Beckwith at his October 2011 sentencing to impose a 97- to 121-month prison term.
 This was the length recommended, but not required, under federal guidelines.